Drones Help Feed the World

 Drones are less expensive than renting a helicopter or airplane, giving farmers the opportunity to collect data more frequently.

-“You start to get data constantly whereas previously (with a plane) you might get one flyover a year, if you’re lucky,” said Johnson, who is also a professor of practice at Arizona State University’s School for the Future of Innovation in Society.
+“You start to get data constantly whereas previously with a plane you might get one flyover a year, if you’re lucky,” said Johnson, who is also a professor of practice at Arizona State University’s School for the Future of Innovation in Society.

-Drones can even help address the declining bee population.
+UAVs can even help address the declining bee population.
 Stepping up in that area is Dropcopter, a pollination service company that uses drone aircraft to pollinate orchards, increasing the amount of fruit that grows on a tree.

 Flying into the Cloud